doj/few/README.md

 start with a '!' character and you don't need additional flags, you can start your regular expression with a '!' character.

-The fewer program will convert the short forms to the regular form.
+The few program will convert the short forms to the regular form.

 ### Display Filter Regular Expressions